Integration-Hub-DE/datafactory-automate-deployments-with-prepostscript/README.md

 - Downloads generated deployment artifacts.
 - Authenticates with Azure using a Service Principal.
+- Perform a pre-validation using Pre-Post script.
 - Deploys ARM templates to the destination resource group.
+- Perform a post-validation using Pre-Post script.
 - Updates the target Azure Data Factory environment.
 - Supports environment-specific overrides through deployment parameters and GitHub Secrets.